 For environmental reasons, the Grand Prix can be dismantled into its individual parts.

-Register your chair at fritzhansen.com/MY-REPUBLIC within three months of purchase and benefit from the following extended guarantee periods:
+Register your chair at fritzhansen.com/my-fh within three months of purchase and benefit from the following extended guarantee periods:

 10 years on shell (colored ash and wood clear lacquer) and frame

 Ordinary wear and tear and damage are excluded from the guarantee!

 |Datasheet||Please click on the picture for detailed information (ca. 0,5 MB).